FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 ### Data

+- quantity
+  - Type: Quantity
+  - Description: quantity of a value.
 - values
   - Type: float
   - Multiple: True
   - Description: values.
 - unit
   - Type: Unit
   - Description: unit of the values.

 ### Metadata

 - parameter
   - Type: string
   - Description: Name of the parameter.
 - abbreviation
   - Type: string
   - Description: abbreviation for the parameter.
 - data_type
   - Type: DataType
   - Description: type of the parameter.
 - mode
   - Type: string
   - Description: mode of the parameter.
 E.g., on and off.
 - size
   - Type: float
   - Description: size of the parameter.
 - unit
   - Type: Unit
   - Description: unit of the parameter.
 - description
     - Type: string
     - Description: description of the parameter.